odvieira/snake/README.md

 ### What is this repository for? ###

-This is an snake game made using C, it was used some resources from Ncurses library, so, it is necessary an unix machine with Ncurses to play this game.
+This project is an snake game made in C, it is necessary an unix system with the following packages to compile the game:

-This project is an academic activity.
+##
+		sudo apt install libncurses-dev
+		sudo apt install build-essential
 ##

 ### How do I get set up? ###